kucjac/go-rest-sdk/forms/README.md

 This package enables binding queries, json forms and url params (third-party router/mux libraries) to the models of unknown type and unknown fields during the runtime of an application.

-Few functions were fetched from *github.com/gin-gonic/gin/binding* where some were enhanced with binding policies.
+The binding functions were written so that they use policies.
 The policies sets the rules for the binding functions mechanics.

+Few functions were fetched from github.com/gin-gonic/gin/binding.

 ### Binding functions:
 The package contains three basic binding functions: